 - Meaningful Name: Prof. Hobbes, named after Thomas Hobbes, the English philosopher who believed that "man is a wolf to man".
-Turns out he was right.
+It turns out he was right.

-- Mind Rape: The terrified, utterly broken look on the Doctor's face will probably stay with you for a while.
+- What the thing did to the Doctor.
+The terrified, utterly broken look on his face will probably stay with you for a while.

 - Missed Him by That Much: Rose appears on the television screen mere moments after the Doctor looks away from it.

-- Mr. Smith: When the passengers insist on the Doctor telling them his name, he gives them his usual alias of "John Smith," which only makes them more suspicious of him.
-Subverted in that his official name really is John Smith, leaving one to wonder how the passengers reacted when help arrived and they found this out.
+- Mr. Smith: When the passengers insist on the Doctor telling them his name, he gives them his usual alias of "John Smith", which only makes them more suspicious of him.
+It's subverted in that his official name really is John Smith, leaving one to wonder how the passengers reacted when help arrived and they found this out.

 - Mundanger: Thanks to a little "push" from the entity, a tiny group of perfectly normal people come within a hair's breadth of killing the Doctor.

-- More disturbingly however is the fact that the insatiably and insanely curious Doctor shows zero interest whatsoever in finding out just what the hell the entity was after his ordeal, he just wants to get the hell out of there and for the planet to be evacuated and abandoned forever.
-To put this in perspective, this same Doctor was still intrigued by the mystery behind The Beast's origins after his encounter with it, and even said that continuing to search for answers to questions such as these was part of what drove him to travel.
-But the Midnight entity so disturbed him he does not even want to think about it again.
+- Nightmare Fetishist: The Doctor is (initially) fascinated by the creature — it backfires and alienates everyone else.
+"You do have a certain . . . glee."
+More disturbingly is that after his ordeal, the insatiably and insanely curious Doctor shows zero interest whatsoever in finding out just what the hell the entity was.
+He just wants to get the hell out of there and for the planet to be evacuated and abandoned forever.
+To put this in perspective, this same Doctor was still intrigued by the mystery behind the Beast's origins after his encounter with it, and even said that continuing to search for answers to questions such as these was part of what drove him to travel.
+The Midnight entity so disturbed him he does not even want to think about it again.

 - No Name Given:

-- Same with the creature.
-It is only known to the fandom as "The Midnight Entity".
+- The creature is only known to the fandom as "The Midnight Entity".

-- Nothing Is Scarier: Made all much worse because this is the first enemy in the show's TV history that is never identified somehow.
-Not only that, but what makes so much worse is that we don't even know if the creature is capable of spreading paranoia or if it was just human nature.
+- Nothing Is Scarier: This is the first enemy in the show's TV history that is never identified.
+Not only that, but what makes it so much worse is that we don't even know if the creature is capable of spreading paranoia or if it was just human nature.
 We also have no idea if it's trapped on Midnight or if it can manifest in other places.
-And the way that the creature describes itself, speaking of being from the "dark and the cold", is eerily similar to creatures like Death and Abaddon from Torchwood and the Beast.
+The way that the creature describes itself, speaking of being from the "dark and the cold", is eerily similar to creatures like Death and Abaddon from Torchwood, not to mention the Beast.